helimania/ESP8266-ESP-01-Flash/README.md

 ![preview 20](https://github.com/helimania/ESP8266-ESP-01-Flash/blob/master/images/20.jpg)

 Do not forget!
-Default name and passwor (Name: ESP8266 Password: 0123456789) which can be set on the WIFI Settings tab
+Default name - ESP8266 and password - 0123456789, which can be set on the WIFI Settings tab

 I was glad to help you!
 Enjoy)))